1n4r1/1n4r1.github.io/_posts/2020-04-12-Hackthebox-Traverxec-Walkthrough.md

 ```

 Go to the Exploit-db page for <a href="https://www.exploit-db.com/exploits/47837">nostromo 1.9.6 - Remote Code Execution</a>.
-We can download the POC code.
-The usage is quite simple.
+We can download the POC code and the usage is quite simple.
 ```shell
 root@kali:~# python 47837.py 10.10.10.165 80 id